MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-server-to-server-authentication-0.md

 This section helps you plan how to configure your SharePoint Server web application to support hybrid functionality.

-Outbound requests to SharePoint Online can be made from any web application in the on-premises SharePoint farm that uses **Integrated Windows authentication using NTLM**, as shown in the following image.
+Outbound requests to SharePoint in Microsoft 365 can be made from any web application in the on-premises SharePoint farm that uses **Integrated Windows authentication using NTLM**, as shown in the following image.

 ![Claim authentication types for SharePoint hybrid](../media/ClaimAuthenticationTypes.gif)